-Based upon the sight distance conditions observed at the study intersection, it is our opinion that these conditions present a safety concern for both vehicles and pedestrians, and that this location meets the requirements set forth within the optional guidance presented within MUTCD for considering the implementation of a Multi-Way STOP control (2B.07 - Parts 05.A, 05.C & 05.D).
+Based upon the sight distance conditions observed at the study intersection, and this locations proximity to the Forest Ave Elementary School, it is our opinion that these conditions present a safety concern for both vehicles and pedestrians, and that this location meets the requirements set forth within the optional guidance presented within MUTCD for considering the implementation of a Multi-Way STOP control (2B.07 - Parts 05.A, 05.C & 05.D).
 The aforementioned requirements are outlined within the Summary section.